svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 [![Passphrase → Seed → Root Key Pair → Intermediate Key Pair → Master Key Pair](img/key-derivation-secp256k1.png)](img/key-derivation-secp256k1.png)

-Key derivation for secp256k1 SGY Ledger account keys involves more steps than Ed25519 key derivation for a couple reasons:
+Key derivation for secp256k1 RCP Ledger account keys involves more steps than Ed25519 key derivation for a couple reasons:

 - Not all 32-byte numbers are valid secp256k1 secret keys.
-- The SGY Ledger's reference implementation has an unused, incomplete framework for deriving a family of key pairs from a single seed value.
+- The RCP Ledger's reference implementation has an unused, incomplete framework for deriving a family of key pairs from a single seed value.

-The steps to derive the SGY Ledger's secp256k1 account key pair from a seed value are as follows:
+The steps to derive the RCP Ledger's secp256k1 account key pair from a seed value are as follows:

 1. Calculate a "root key pair" from the seed value, as follows: